drubb/lxw/README.md

 The wrapper scripts needs [LXD](https://linuxcontainers.org/lxd) installed and configured.
 While it might work on many Linux distributions, it has been tested on current Ubuntu releases only.
-Stock images for LXD containers are located on the [LXD image server](https://us.images.linuxcontainers.org/) It's your part to create suitable custiom images for use with LXW.
+Stock images for LXD containers are located on the [LXD image server](https://us.images.linuxcontainers.org/) It's your part to create suitable custom images for use with LXW.

 ## Installation